juanbkm/donor2019/content/stories/climate-resilience-through-modern-irrigation-systems.md

 ### Interventions

 This mismatch was addressed by the [Water Efficiency Improvement in Drought-Affected Provinces Project](https://www.adb.org/projects/49404-002/main).
-Initiated by ADB through the collaboration of the Climate Change Fund and the Netherlands Trust Fund, this project will introduce an innovative solution: pressurized piped irrigation with remote sensing technology.
+Initiated by ADB through the collaboration of the Climate Change Fund and [The Netherlands Trust Fund](./modalities/water-financing-partnership-facility/#dr-ntf), this project will introduce an innovative solution: pressurized piped irrigation with remote sensing technology.

 The pressurized piped irrigation system functions like domestic water supply systems.
 It provides water on demand through a system of hydrants and control valves.
 These give farmers greater flexibility to control the amount and duration of irrigation while simultaneously allowing operators to control and measure water use more effectively and to apply the correct water charges.
 Piped systems are also more resilient to extreme weather conditions and need less maintenance, thus making them more cost-effective.